If you’re facing unmanageable credit card debt, a debt management program might be the answer.

-Read our debt management FAQ for answers to many others questions, including those about program fees, estimated payoff timelines, and eligibility for new credit.
+Read our debt management FAQ for answers to many other questions, including those about program fees, estimated payoff timelines, and eligibility for new credit.

 To see if a debt management program is right for you, get started with a free credit counseling session.
 During the session, your credit counselor will offer guidance to help you determine your best debt repayment option—be it a DMP or other method of debt repayment.
 Here are ways to get started:

-Here are links to a few additional resources related to debt management programs.
+Here are a few additional resources and links to more information about our debt management programs.

 Learn more about the benefits of a DMP, including why interest rates are lower, why payoff times are shorter and when you can expect the collection calls to stop.